 Windows are the eyes into the soul of a home.
 They add curbside appeal and let you showcase your home’s interior.
-And, indoors, they bring in natural light, lower heating costs, and give you a view of your backyard or neighbourhood.
+And, indoors, they bring in natural light, lower heating costs and give you a view of your backyard or neighbourhood.
 When it comes time to replace your windows, you’ll need to know which type best suits your needs.
-Each serves different looks and functions, so let’s go over the most popular window types ones available on the market.
+Each serves different looks and functions, so let’s go over the most popular window types available on the market.

 Casement window